-A. Asset Quality Metrics with end-December 2017 data
+A. Asset Quality Metrics with end-March 2018 data

-At end-December 2017, the stock of Non-Performing Exposures (NPEs)1 decreased by 4.8% and 10.0% compared to end-September 2017 and end-December 2016, respectively, and reached €95.7 billion or 43.1% of total exposures2.
-The reduction of NPEs over the past quarter was the highest quarterly reduction since the beginning of the crisis.
-Compared to March 2016, when the stock of NPEs reached the peak, the reduction is 12% or €13 billion.
+At end-March 2018, the stock of Non-Performing Exposures (NPEs)1 decreased by 2.1% compared to end-December 2017 and reached €92.4 billion or 48.5% of total exposures2.
+Compared to March 2016, when the stock of NPEs reached the peak, the reduction is 14% or €14.8 billion.

-The reduction of NPEs over the past quarter is driven by write-offs which amounted to €2.1 billion and sales which amounted to €1.8 billion^{3.} Total write-offs and sales for the whole year reached €6.5 billion and €3.6 billion respectively.
-In addition and contrary to the trend observed in 2017, the quarterly cure rate improved at 1.8% and exceeds the default rate that shows a decelerating trend at 1.7%.
-The performance in collections and liquidations is also slightly better compared to the previous quarter.
-Better performance is noted in the consumer and business loan portfolios, where the quarterly reduction was 14.8% and 4.4% respectively.
-The performance in the mortgage book was subdued, as banks recorded a quarterly reduction of only 0.6%.
-The overall reduction achieved in 2017 in the business portfolio reached 12.3% and a sizeable 19.7% in the consumer portfolio, whereas, in the mortgage book an increase of NPEs by 0.4% was noted.
+The reduction of NPEs over the past quarter is driven by write-offs which amounted to €1.7 billion.
+The quarterly cure rate remained at the same level as in the fourth quarter of 2017 at 1.8%, a little lower than the default rate that increased in the last quarter reaching 1.9% thus reversing the good performance noticed in the fourth quarter of 2017.
+The performance in collections, liquidations and sales is slightly worse compared to the previous quarter.
+An improved picture is expected in the near future, as banks have already announced and in some cases executed sales of loans.
+Better performance is noted in the consumer and Small Business and Professionals (SBP) loan portfolios, where the quarterly reduction was 5.1% and 6.6% respectively.
+The performance in the mortgage book was once again subdued, as banks recorded a quarterly reduction of only 0.3%.
+The overall reduction of NPEs achieved on an annual basis (compared to March 2017) in the business portfolio reached 12.6% and a sizeable 23.4% in the consumer portfolio, whereas, in the mortgage book a small decrease of only 0.8% was noted.

-The percentage of NPE obligors that have applied for legal protection remains significant.
-On aggregate 13.9% of NPE obligors have applied for legal protection, while the highest level of protection is observed in the mortgage portfolio, where the percentage exceeds 30%.
+The percentage of NPE obligors that have applied for legal protection remains significant but shows signs of deceleration.
+On aggregate 13.7% of NPE obligors have applied for legal protection, compared to 13.9% and 14.4% in December and March 2017 respectively.
+The highest level of protection is observed in the mortgage portfolio, where the percentage exceeds 30%.